MeGrimlock/nigmaJS/README.md

    **WARNING**: Note that this code works if you are standing on the `src folder` file.
 If you want to call this from another folder, just check where you are standing before doing the import and adjust accordingly.

+# Working Enviroment

+Since the code has been minified with **Babel + Webpack** I thought it would be cool to add a working example of the various encryption methods :-)

+Link to working example: https://megrimlock.github.io/nigmaJS/

 # Features

 - ES6 Class oriented + modular programming for easy code recycling